mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 > We take refuge in the Buddha because he is our great teacher.

 *Great* means completely beyond the human value good or bad.
 Buddha is *great* beyond human evaluation.
 The spirit, the essence of the universe, merit of the universe, and functioning of the universe is completely great, beyond your speculation.
-When you realize, you become the universe. *You become the universe* means, in other words, we say Buddha.
-Shakyamuni Buddha – Gotama Siddhartha – realized the essence of the universe, the merit or virtue of the universe, [...] and functioning of the universe.
-Then Gotama Siddartha [became] Buddha.
+When you realize, you become the universe. *You become the universe* means, in other words we say Buddha.
+Shakyamuni Buddha – Gotama Siddhartha – realized the essence of the universe, the merit or virtue of the universe, [...] and functioning of the universe, then Gotama Siddartha [became] Buddha.

 >  We take refuge in the Law (the Dharma) because it is good medicine.